sirarsalih/node-server-ar-drone/README.md

 ====================

 1. Download and install <a href="http://nodejs.org/download/" target="_blank">Node.js</a>.
-2. Start up command line (cmd) or terminal and execute the following command:
+2. Start up cmd or terminal and execute the following command:
 <p><code>npm install -g express</code></p>
 This installs the <a href="http://expressjs.com/" target="_blank">Express</a> framework, which is a lightweight version of Node.js.
 3. Install the ar-drone library by executing the following command: